lalitghimire/hy_fullstackopen2021/part5/bloglist-frontend/README.md

 -   run bloglist-backend with `npm run start:test` to have testing route running.
 -   run frontend normally with `npm start`.
 -   with both frontend and backend running from above steps.
 Go to root of frontend(as cypress is kept in frontend in our case).
--   run tests with ` npm run start:test`
+-   run tests with ` npm run cypress:open`

 # Getting Started with Create React App